The Shannara Chronicles: Conception and development

 Sonar Entertainment and Farah Films acquired the TV rights to the Shannara universe in 2012.
 In December 2013, it was announced that a series based on the books was being produced for MTV and had been given a straight-to-series, 10-episode order.
 On April 20, 2016, MTV greenlit a second season of The Shannara Chronicles.

-The series is produced by Dan Farah, Jon Favreau, Miles Millar, Al Gough, Jonathan Liebesman, and author Terry Brooks.
+The series was produced by Dan Farah, Jon Favreau, Miles Millar, Al Gough, Jonathan Liebesman, and author Terry Brooks.
 Brooks has stated in an interview that he is happy with the way his story has been adapted.
-Much like the television adaptation of A Song of Ice and Fire, the series will not be a direct adaptation following the narrative order of the books, but will feature a mix of the books' stories.
+Much like the television adaptation of A Song of Ice and Fire, the series was not a direct adaptation following the narrative order of the books, but featured a mix of the books' stories.
 The first book of the series to be adapted is The Elfstones of Shannara, the second book in the trilogy, with some elements of the other novels being gradually adapted to the show.